 Submission, evaluation and selection of project applications will be in the form of a one-stage process.
-The applicant must ensure complete compliance with these 'Rules for Participation' prior to submission as no amendment or negotiation will be allowed after submission.
+The applicant must ensure complete compliance with the 'Rules for Participation 2025' prior to submission as no amendment or negotiation thereto will be allowed after submission.